selgik/selgik/README.md

-👋  Hi, I'm Sylvia!
-Here I posted data analytics projects for your inspiration!
+Hi, I'm Sylvia 👋 Here I posted data analytics projects for your inspiration!
 -  👀  How to interpret results from survey?
 Go to Prepare-survey
 -  ⏰  How to reduce time and error working in Excel?
 Go to Automate-data-entry
 -  🧹  How to clean and prepare data for analysis?
 Go to SQL-practice